DeepSceneSeg/CMoDE/README.md

 ## Training and Evaluation

-#### Training
+#### Training Procedure
 Edit the config file for training in config folder.
 Run:
 ```
 python train.py -c config cityscapes_train.config or python train.py --config cityscapes_train.config
 ```

-#### Evaluation
+#### Evaluation Procedure

 Select a checkpoint to test/validate your model in terms of the mean IoU.
-Create the config file for evaluation in the config folder.
+Edit the config file for evaluation in the config folder.

 ```
 python evaluate.py -c config cityscapes_test.config or python evaluate.py --config cityscapes_test.config
 ```

 ## Additional Notes:
    * We provide the CMoDE fusion implementation for either AdapNet or AdapNet++ as the expert network architecture.
-You can swap the expert network with any architecture of your choosing by modifying models/CMoDE.py script.
+You can swap the expert network with any architecture of your choice by modifying the models/CMoDE.py script.
    * We only provide the single scale evaluation script.
 Multi-Scale+Flip evaluation further imporves the performance of the model.
    * The code in this repository only performs training on a single GPU.
 Multi-GPU training using synchronized batch normalization with larger batch size further improves the performance of the model.
    * Initializing the model with pre-trained weights from large datasets such as the Mapillary Vistas and BDD100K yields an improved performance.